 Going Into These 7 Caves In Arizona Is Like Entering Another World

-Journey to the Center of the Earth, you’ll know that the start of the crew’s journey began by trekking through a volcano and its adjacent tubes.
+If you ever read the Jules Verne classic, Journey to the Center of the Earth, you’ll know that the start of the crew’s journey began by trekking through a volcano and its adjacent tubes.
 Would you like to make a similar trek but on a more local level?
-Arizona is home to thousands of caves, caverns, and other cave-like environments.
+There are many caves to visit in Arizona as well as caverns, and other cave-like environments.

 However, only a tiny fraction of those are open to the public since many are too fragile to endure inexperienced spelunkers stomping through their delicate, unique ecosystems.
 While we can’t guarantee that you’ll encounter any of the strange flora and fauna that the novel’s team did, there are still plenty of breathtaking sights to set your eyes on.

 We’re aware that these uncertain times are limiting many aspects of life as we all practice social and physical distancing.
 While we’re continuing to feature destinations that make our state wonderful, we don’t expect or encourage you to go check them out immediately.
 We believe that supporting local attractions is important now more than ever and we hope our articles inspire your future adventures!
 And on that note, please nominate your favorite local business that could use some love right now: https://www.onlyinyourstate.com/nominate/

 What are your favorite caves to visit in Arizona?
 There are neat geological formations on the surface, too.
 Check out this unique geological formation in Arizona for more other-worldly views.

 Address: Santa Rita Mountains, Patagonia, AZ 85624, USA

 Address: 16721 E Old Spanish Trail, Vail, AZ 85641, USA

 Address: 2980 AZ-90, Benson, AZ 85602, USA